EUGD/Dystakruul.github.io/README.md

 ## ARG Tools

-A collection of Tools I wrote and used while working on ARGs that I wanted to share with others
+A collection of Tools I created and used while working on ARGs that I wanted to share with others

 ## Twitch Clip Viewer